famedly/uia-proxy/README.md

 the provider id and provider namesapce must be valid characters for mxid, if the `usernameMapper.mode` is `plain`, so for example all lowercase `a-z` is fine.

+The `type` can be set to either `m.login.sso` or `com.famedly.login.sso` depending on what stage name should be reported to clients

 An example configuration could look as following:
 ```yaml
 # The default OpenID provider to use when one wasn't specified